learning-layers/TagRec/README.md

 * P. Seitlinger, D. Kowald, C. Trattner, and T. Ley.: [Recommending Tags with a Model of Human Categorization](http://www.christophtrattner.info/pubs/cikm2013.pdf).
 In Proceedings of The ACM International Conference on Information and Knowledge Management (CIKM 2013), ACM, New York, NY, USA, 2013.

 ## References
 * A. Hotho, R. Jäschke, C. Schmitz, and G. Stumme.
 Information retrieval in folksonomies: Search and ranking.
-In The semantic web: research and applications, pages 411-426.
+In The semantic web: research and applications.
 Springer, 2006.
 * L. Zhang, J. Tang, and M. Zhang.
 Integrating temporal usage pattern into personalized tag prediction.
-In Web Technologies and Applications, pages 354-365.
+In Web Technologies and Applications.
 Springer, 2012.
 * R. Jäschke, L. Marinho, A. Hotho, L. Schmidt-Thieme, and G. Stumme.
 Tag recommendations in folksonomies.
-In Knowledge Discovery in Databases: PKDD 2007, pages 506-514.
+In Knowledge Discovery in Databases: PKDD 2007.
 Springer, 2007.
 * R. Krestel, P. Fankhauser, and W. Nejdl.
 Latent dirichlet allocation for tag recommendation.
-In Proceedings of the third ACM conference on Recommender systems, pages 61-68.
+In Proceedings of the third ACM conference on Recommender systems.
 ACM, 2009.
 * J. R. Anderson, M. D. Byrne, S. Douglass, C. Lebiere, and Y. Qin.
 An integrated theory of the mind.
-Psychological Review, 111(4):1036-1050, 2004.
+Psychological Review, 111(4), 2004.
 * J. K. Kruschke et al. Alcove: An exemplar-based connectionist model of category learning.
 Psychological review, 99(1):22-44, 1992.
 * D. L Hintzman.
 Minerva 2: A simulation model of human memory.
-Behavior Research Methods, Instruments, & Computers 16 (2), 96-101, 1984.
+Behavior Research Methods, Instruments, & Computers 16 (2), 1984.
 * N. Zheng and Q. Li.
 A recommender system based on tag and time information for social tagging systems.
 Expert Syst.
 Appl., 2011.
 * C.-L. Huang, P.-H. Yeh, C.-W. Lin, and D.-C. Wu.
 Utilizing user tag-based interests in recommender systems for social resource sharing websites.
 Knowledge-Based Systems, 2014.
 * B. C. Love, D. L. Medin, and T. M. Gureckis.
 Sustain: A network model of category learning.
 Psychological review, 111(2):309, 2004.